-You should bring your student ID card every time you attend college as you should swipe your card to record your attendance in class.
+You should bring your student ID card every time you attend College as you should swipe your card to record your attendance in class.
 If you lose your card, a replacement card should be purchased.
-If you have simply forgotten your card one day, you must speak to your class lecturer to ensure that your attendance has been manually recorded.
+If you simply have forgotten your card one day, you must speak to your class lecturer to ensure that your attendance has been manually recorded.

-It is recommended that you check your attendance weekly on the student web portal to ensure that the correct attendance, authorised absence, directed study or no timetabled class has been recorded in your attendance record.
+It is recommended that you check your attendance weekly on the student web portal to ensure that the correct attendance, authorised absence, directed study or no timetables class has been recorded in your attendance record.

 If you notice any discrepancy, it is important that you speak to your lecturer immediately or it may not be possible to amend your attendance record at a later date.

 Make sure you that you read and comply with the conditions of any funding awards.
 The attendance requirement for EMA and Bursary is 100%.
 If your attendance falls below the required level, your next payment will be suspended and you may be withdrawn.
 Please check your student email and your attendance record on a regular basis.

 Under the conditions of your funding award you are expected to attend all classes.
 If you have been absent from college due to illness or another reason you can use any of the following to ensure the attendance requirement of 100% is maintained: